Web-networks/reproto/README.md

 Each propery is read read/write accessible.
 Assignment will immediately apply changes to the local copy, trigger listeners, produce update and publish it through Gateway (see below).

 Note that the value stored in the register is actually string.
 Read/write to `intValue` or `booleanValue` just causes the value to be parse/stringified.
-So if the value cannot be parsed to the corresponding type an exception will be thrown.
+So if the value cannot be parsed to the corresponding type, an exception will be thrown.

 #### Listeners